mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 the Mender server as described in [Deploy to physical devices](../../getting-started/deploy-to-physical-devices) or by using the Mender client only in [Standalone deployments](../../architecture/standalone-deployments).

 !!!
-If you built for the virtual Mender reference device (`vexpress-qemu`), you can start up your newly built image with the script in `../meta-mender/meta-mender-qemu/scripts/mender-qemu` and log in as *root* without password.
+If you built for one of the virtual Mender reference devices (`qemux86-64` or `vexpress-qemu`), you can start up your newly built image with the script in `../meta-mender/meta-mender-qemu/scripts/mender-qemu` and log in as *root* without password.